It probably was on Saturday, while trying to introduce improvements. I am working assiduously to restore service today. Thank you for your patience.

-Dear endlessly patient DOCK Blaster users:
+Dear patient and kind DOCK Blaster users

 Dear DOCK Blaster users

 I am making some changes to DOCK Blaster today and tomorrow (May 28 and 29).
 I'm trying as much as possible to make these invisible, but it is a live system.
 Thus I'm posting this warning.
 If things seem broken (more broken than usual!) please wait an hour and try again.
 If still not working, please write me, being as specific as possible, and I'll do what I can to put it back the way it was before.

 docking.org accounts are free and give you extra features in ZINC, DUDE and soon other programs.
 We try to approve them promptly, usually within 48 hours, often less.
 One person applied recently, and I goofed and deleted the account by accident, losing all the info.
 If you applied and did not get an approval letter, please try again, and accept my apologies for deleting you the first time.
 John

 Better, faster, stronger.

 Enamine, http://enamine.net, the single biggest contributor to ZINC, just released an update of their REAL (make on demand) library this month.
 Naturally, like all vendor catalogs, we will update it promptly in ZINC.
 It will take a little time, however, since this catalog contains 25.5 million compounds.
 Among these, only 1.6 million have even partial stereochemistry specified.
 After stereochemical enumeration of up to four implied stereoisomers, this could easily result in over 50M new compounds in ZINC.
 Hurray!